tungstenfabric/tf-transitional-contrail-docs/doc/getting-started-guide/underlay-overlay-mapping-vnc.rst

 #.
 The topology module reads the SNMP information.

-   The Contrail topology module reads SNMP information from the pRouter UVEs from the analytics API, computes the neighbor list, and writes the neighbor information into the pRouter UVEs.
-This neighbor list is used by the Contrail WebUI to display the physical topology.
+   The Tungsten Fabric topology module reads SNMP information from the pRouter UVEs from the analytics API, computes the neighbor list, and writes the neighbor information into the pRouter UVEs.
+This neighbor list is used by the Tungsten Fabric Web UI to display the physical topology.

 #.
-The Contrail user interface reads and displays the topology and statistics.
+The Tungsten Fabric user interface reads and displays the topology and statistics.

-   The Contrail user interface module reads the topology information from the Contrail analytics and displays the physical topology.
+   The Tungsten Fabric user interface module reads the topology information from the Tungsten Fabric analytics and displays the physical topology.
 It also uses information stored in the analytics to display graphs for link statistics, and to show the map of the overlay flows on the underlay network.